mir-group/pair_nequip/README.md

 cd build
 cmake ../cmake -DCMAKE_PREFIX_PATH=/path/to/libtorch
 ```
 CMake will look for MKL and, optionally, CUDA and cuDNN.
+You may have to explicitly provide the path for your CUDA installation (e.g. `-DCUDA_TOOLKIT_ROOT_DIR=/usr/lib/cuda/`) and your MKL installation (e.g. `-DMKL_INCLUDE_DIR=/usr/include/`).

 Pay attention to warnings and error messages.

 ### Build LAMMPS
 ```bash